 (as of 02/07/2023)

-Japan Smaller Capitalization Fund, Inc. ("JOF" or the "Fund") is a non-diversified, closed-end management investment company listed on the New York Stock Exchange.
+Japan Smaller Capitalization Fund, Inc. ("JOF" or the "Fund") is a closed-end management investment company listed on the New York Stock Exchange.
 The Fund operates as diversified as defined under the Investment Company Act of 1940.
 The Fund’s investment objective is to provide shareholders with long-term capital appreciation and to invest, under normal circumstances, at least 80% of its total assets in smaller capitalization Japanese equity securities traded on the Tokyo, Nagoya, and JASDAQ Stock Exchanges, the Mothers, Centrex Markets, and other indices or markets determined by Nomura Asset Management U.S.A.
 Inc. to be appropriate indices or markets for smaller capitalization companies in Japan.

 Closed-end fund shares are traded on the secondary market through one of the stock exchanges.
 Like any other stock, market price will fluctuate with the market.
 Shares of closed-end funds frequently trade at a discount, which is a market price that is below their net asset value ("NAV").
 Upon sale, your shares may have a market price that is above or below NAV.